becodeorg/pijon/README.md

 - `type`: the *mime type* of the file that will be uploaded
 - `acl`: the *ACL* to applied to the upload (defaults to `"public-read"`).

-The call will respond a `json object` with four properties:
+The call will respond a `json object` with following properties:

 - `bucket`: the name of the bucket on which the file is stored
 - `key`: the key of the file on the bucket